 In our Rosé, the nose presents a cornucopia of exotic aromas, mixing notes of guava and papaya with hints of hibiscus and coriander.
 On the palate, layers of fresh cut peaches and nectarines emerge while the wine’s vibrant acidity carries it through to a crisp, refreshing finish.

 Several Sommeliers have tasted this wine and they have commented that our Rosé is fabulous and possibly one of our best wines yet.
 It will be released within the next week or two so please check our website or your favorite liquor store if you would like to purchase a bottle.

 There is much more exciting news to follow in the next week or two so please stay tuned.

-Coming up next month, make sure to look out for Seashell's monthly Grape Education Series Blog.
+Coming up next month, make sure to look out for Seashell's Grape Education Series Blog.
 Each series will feature a grape on the Seashell Vineyard and its characteristics.